seamlessly connects to remote cloud storage on Mac, Linux, Windows and several other operating systems for cloud storage services including:

 - Google Drive / Shared Drive

 rclone interface is easy to use programatically (like rsync) without bothering to install weighty GUI clients that might not properly support your operating system.

 In general, remote storage solutions will be rate-limited.

 “Unlimited” storage such as for Google G Suite for Education, which has unlimited storage space has the limit in upload and download speed.

 rclone isn’t bothered by encrypted filesystems, unlike the

 add various remote file shares (Google Drive, Dropbox, etc.) by:

-Note: rclone ≥ 1.37 is necessary for Google Team Drive.
+Note: rclone ≥ 1.37 is necessary for Google Shared Drive (formerly Google Team Drive).

 In these examples,